 Ideas include:

-• Enroll your older adult in an adult day program – socialization and care for them, much-needed rest for you
+- Enroll your older adult in an adult day program – socialization and care for them, and a much-needed rest for you

-• Use a respite care service to get a longer break
+- Use a respite care service to get an extended break

-• Buy caregiving and household supplies in bulk or better yet, order online for home delivery.
-Basically, eliminate as many errands as possible to save time and energy.
+- Buy caregiving and household supplies in bulk, or better yet, order online for home delivery.
+Eliminate as many errands as possible to save time and energy.

 4. Share the caregiving responsibility

-You might be doing such an amazing job that nobody thinks you need any help caring for your older adult.
+You might be doing such a fantastic job that nobody thinks you need any help caring for your older adult.

 So even if you feel like you shouldn’t have to say it, ask siblings or close relatives if they’ll take on their share of responsibility so you can take much-needed breaks.